 Signs are everywhere.
 Some people spy them in tea leaves, and others call them out from the backseat.
-But when you’re trying to figure out when it’s time to move forward with health benefits, the right signs can be hard to find.
-Today, 73 percent of small businesses don’t provide health insurance, yet a notable 22 percent plan on doing so in the next year.
-When you’re in that limbo stage, it can be hard to know when it’s time to go all in.
-Thankfully, there are a few telltale signs that will help make your decision a no-brainer.
+But when you’re trying to figure out when it’s time to offer health benefits, the right signs can be hard to find.

 Gusto makes payroll, benefits, and HR actually easy.